 Paging software has long been the cornerstone of clinical mobile communications.
 Even today, no mobile communication technology is more reliable, survivable, and affordable than the healthcare pager.

 In recent years, smartphones and tablets have become an integral part of our daily lives.
-But even as mobile usage increases, paging's survivable architecture and cost effectiveness retains clear advantages over cellular in many instances.
-Today, more than 1 million subscribers rely on Spok paging solutions, especially within industries like healthcare where communication is paramount.
+But even as mobile usage increases, paging’s survivable architecture and cost effectiveness retains clear advantages over cellular in many instances.
+Today, Spok has the nation’s largest paging network, serving industries like healthcare where communication is paramount.

 Paging physicians and nurses has never been easier thanks to today’s advanced healthcare paging software.

 Paging Can Complement Secure Text Messaging

 Many healthcare systems today integrate pagers into their workflows and secure communications along with smartphones.

 Spok Mobile® is an intuitive secure messaging app that links to a powerful clinical communication platform.
 You can access your hospital’s full directory of accurate contact information; send secure text messages, images, and videos to smartphones and other devices; and ensure critical communications are logged—all with security, traceability, and reliability in mind.